shashank-179/Bridgelabz_2115000939/README.md

 Learned about C# OOP concepts, including Aggregation, Association, and Composition.
 Explored their combined implementations, such as Aggregation with Association.
 Worked on problem statements based on these principles.

+**Task 16: Date: 06-02-2025**
+Studied Class, Object, and Sequence Diagrams in detail.
+Practiced various problems related to UML diagrams and object-oriented modeling.